-Wondering which Starbucks drinks are dairy free?
+Wondering which Starbucks drinks can be made dairy free?
 To make ordering hassle free, we've put together this vegan Starbucks guide so you know exactly what your options are!

 We won't lie, Starbucks has saved us on multiple occasions around the world.